BLCtbc/dehy/deploy_tools/provisioning_notes.md

 	- permission denied error when running `python manage.py collectstatic --noinput --clear`

 		go to the directory `cd /path/to/static/folder/`
-		change the owner:group -> is you aren't sure, check the media file owner first and just use those settings:
+		change the owner:group -> if you aren't sure, check the media file owner first and just use those settings:
 			`sudo chown -R admin:www-data static/`